OSSpk/Library-Management-System-JAVA/README.md

 # Library Management System -Java
 A Library Management System made using the concepts of Object Oriented Analysis and Design.
 Minimal Code is written in the GUI and the entities are decoupled as well.
+The interface is console based.

 ## Interface
 <p align="middle">